paulscherrerinstitute/IocshDeclWrap/README.md

 ## Template Specializations

+Converting function arguments and printing of function results is handled by `Convert` and `Printer` templates, respectively.

+These templates are specialized for specific types.
+The user may easily add specializations for types that are not implemented yet or in order to override an existing implementation.

+Note that a suitable declaration of the template specialization must be visible to the compiler from where `IOCSH_WRAP_FUNC()` is expanded.

+### Argument Conversions

-The templates handle the passing of arguments between `iocshArgBuf` and the user function.
+The `Convert` templates handle the passing of arguments between `iocshArgBuf` and the user function.
 This is implemented by template specializations for specific types.
 The standard integral types as well as `char*` (C-strings),